 I don’t take any prescription medications, but there are some foods I look at as medicine.

-During the summer months, I eat at least a half of an avocado a day.
+All year long, I eat at least a half of an avocado a day.

 If you don’t eat them, then you’re missing out on one of nature’s most perfect health and weight loss foods.